Marcel104/Algorithmic-Approaches-for-the-Formula-Based-Contension-Inconsistency-Measure/README.md

+# Introduction

 This project is based on the Master-Thesis 'Algorithmic Approaches for the Formula-Based Contension Inconsistency Measure' at the 'Fernuniversität in Hagen'.
+The agorithmic approaches, provided in this project, use Max SAT Solver and Answer Set Programming.

 # Formula-Based Contension Inconsistency Measure

 To calculate the formula-based contension inconsistency measure ($I_{fc}$) we use the three-valued logic by Graham Priest where we can assign each Atom a third truth-value 'both'.
-Ifc now calculates the minimum of formulas, where at least one atom got assigned the value 'both'.
-The agorithmic approaches, provided in this project, use Max SAT Solver and Answer Set Programming.
+$I_{fc}$ now calculates the minimum of formulas, where at least one atom got assigned the value 'both'.

 # Experiment Orchestration

 The *main.py* script is the execution entry point and manages the entire experiment lifecycle.
 The process is initiated within the if *__name__ == "__main__"* clause.
 Initially, CSV log files are initialized with appropriate headers.
 Then, the *get_all_files()* function scans the data directory and compiles a list of all knowl- edge bases to be processed.
 In the main loop, each file is read in, and for each knowledgebase, the three solving functions *asp_encode_and_solve()*, *maxsat_encode_and_solve()*, and *maxsat_tseitin_encode_and_solve()* are called.